Cray-HPE/docs-csm/operations/security_and_authentication/PKI_Services.md

 # kubectl get trustedcertificates -A
 ```

-These resources can be used to further examine the configmap and Boot Script Service \(BSS\) destination references.
+These resources can be used to further examine the ConfigMap and Boot Script Service \(BSS\) destination references.
 The TrustedCerts workload is deployed to the `pki-operator` namespace.